How to Take Payments on Zoom Contact Center: PCI-Compliant Voice Payments

 Does Shuttle work with Zoom AI Companion?

 Yes.
-AI Companion remains active throughout the payment flow — transcribing the conversation around the payment moment without capturing card data.
-The DTMF tones are masked at the SIP layer, so AI Companion's transcripts and summaries never contain cardholder data.
+AI Companion stays active throughout the payment flow, transcribing the conversation around the payment moment without capturing card data.
+Because the card is captured in the Twilio Pay call rather than your Zoom audio stream, AI Companion's transcripts and summaries never contain cardholder data.

 How many payment gateways does Shuttle support?